— for owners, not renters

 I started this because I was tired of watching good businesses rent their own websites.

 I’m a software engineer.
-I’ve spent years building the kind of internal tools and web apps that real companies run on — the sort of things that quietly work for a decade and nobody thinks about.
-Somewhere along the way I noticed that the independent businesses I actually admired were stuck paying rent on websites they didn’t own, built on platforms they couldn’t leave.
+I’ve spent years building the internal tools and web apps real companies run their operations on, for years at a time.
+Along the way I noticed independent businesses I cared about were paying rent on websites they didn’t own, locked into platforms they couldn’t leave.

 — Julian